Today is a day when we take time to remember heroes.

 “I know he lost friends over there,” Walters said.
 “He doesn't talk about it much.”

 What Boyer does talk about with his teammates are the lessons he learned during his time as a Green Beret.
-Boyer has plenty of experiences to share about mental toughness, but the one thing he preaches is teamwork.
+At the top of the list of things he preaches in the Texas locker room is teamwork.

 “Everything you do in the military is about the guy next to you,” Boyer said.
 “It's not about you anymore.
 That's a constant struggle with everybody every day to get away from worrying about yourself and to control the things you can control.”

-In football, the job you do can can dictate whether the person next to makes a bad play.
-In the Army, the job you do can dictate whether the person next to you survives that day.
+In football, the job you do can can dictate whether the person next to you makes a bad play.
+In the Army, the job you do can dictate whether the person next to you survives that day and lives to see the next.

 Becoming a Longhorn